 You can use a mobile phone, digital recorder, and often your camera that is set to video mode.
 Get as close as you can and obtain a good representation YOUR SAFETY is of great importance to us - we want you to take care and not be injured while collecting frog records.
 Be aware of hazards such as tripping, bites, steep banks, spiky things, getting lost and come home safely!
 USEFUL RESOURCES See our website for a list of phone apps, websites, books and publications.
 CHECK OUR WEBSITE for regular updates of frog records that come in.
 Can you help reach 1000 records?!
-The MRCCC gratefully acknowledges the support for this program from: The Sunshine Coast Regional Council, Noosa Council, Gympie Regional Council and the Burnett Mary Regional Group.
-Appreciation to Cathey Osborne for her generous gift of Celtic frog design for our logo.
-Further support for MRCCC activities is provided by: the Australian Government Department of Environment, the Queensland Department of Main Roads, Environment and Heritage Protection and Science, Information Technology, Innovation and the Arts, and landholders throughout the Mary Catchment.
+The MRCCC gratefully acknowledges the support for this program from: Sunshine Coast Council, Noosa Council, Gympie Regional Council and Fraser Coast Council.
+Further support for MRCCC activities is provided by: the Australian Government Department of Environment, Seqwater, the Burnett Mary Regional Group, the Queensland Department of Main Roads, the Department of Science, Information Technology and Innovation and landholders throughout the Mary Catchment.

-MRCCC Mary River Catchment Coordinating Committee Working towards a sustainable and productive future for the Mary River Catchment.
-Resource Centre 25 Stewart Terrace, Gympie Postal PO Box 1027, Gympie, Q 4570 Phone (07) 5482 4766 Fax (07) 5482 5642 E-mail admin@mrccc.org.au Websitewww.mrccc.org.au
+MRCCC Mary River Catchment Coordinating Committee

+Working towards a sustainable and productive future for the Mary River Catchment

+Resource Centre

+25 Stewart Terrace, Gympie

+Postal PO Box 1027, Gympie, Q 4570

+Phone (07) 5482 4766 Fax (07) 5482 5642

+E-mail: findafrog@mrccc.org.au Website: http://mrccc.org.au/find-afrog-in-february-citizen-science/